craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 Home to Prosper's most prestigious Acadamy, Vurdine is a rural "college town".
 Rumor has it that the King hand picks Vurdine Acadamy students to work for him on "kingdom secrets".

 ### [[Yerba]]
 A lavish city, they call this place "the City of Adventure".
 This is the largest city in the Kingdom, rivaling even the King's own holding.
+This is where the Guild Halls representing the Kingdom are based.

 # AAA
 **Capital:** a
-**Hallmarks:** a
+**Hallmarks:** a, a, a, a

 desc.